-- Speed Study – The Engineering Services Division within PW will initiate a speed study to determine the extent of the speed and/or volume problem.
+- Speed Study – The Engineering Services Division within Public Works will initiate a speed study to determine the extent of the speed and/or volume problem.
 Data will be collected over the course of one week’s time.
 Crash data history will also be studied in conjunction with the speed study findings.

 STEP III – SIGNAGE/ TRAFFIC DESIGN

-- Addition/removal/Change of signage
+- Addition/removal/change of signage

-- Parking Restrictions in identified areas
+- Parking restrictions in identified areas

 - Changes to permitted speeds

 STEP IV – PHYSICAL ROAD STRUCTURES

 Physical road structures can be considered by the Traffic Safety Committee if the changes in Step II and/or III do not resolve the residents’ concerns.
 The designs of these structures are built based on standards set forth by the Federal Highway Administration (FHWA).
 The structure(s) appropriate in a given situation shall be determined by the Traffic Safety Committee.
 Determining the appropriate structures will be based upon a review of the complaint in addition to all the available information/data associated with it.
 Additional speed studies will be gathered for comparison at any time during this phase as changes are introduced.
 Options for physical road structures include:

 - Raise Pavement Markings and/or Thermo Markings – Raised pavement markers and thermo markings may be implemented to supplement standard pavement markings if a higher degree of visibility is warranted.

 - Rumble Strips – Rumble strips are a set of grooves along the edge of a roadway or across a road that cause noise and shaking when they are driven over.
 Rumble strips are used to warn drivers that they need to slow down or are too close to the edge of the road.